|Kingdom of Saudi Arabia||See table||Origin: Oil|

 Transparency Rating: 4

-The Saudi Arabian Monetary Agency (SAMA) is the central bank of the Kingdom of Saudi Arabia.
+The Saudi Arabian Monetary Authority (SAMA) is the central bank of the Kingdom of Saudi Arabia.
 The SAMA has a massive pool of foreign currency reserves.

 Since June 1986, SAMA has a fixed exchange rate regime, with a dollar peg.
 Foreign exchange profits mainly from crude oil exports are deposited with the Saudi Arabian Monetary Agency.